STITCHER: Constrained Trajectory Planning in Complex Environments with Real-Time Motion Primitive Search: METHODOLOGY

 \subsection{Pruning Infeasible \& In-Collision Motion Primitives}

 STITCHER guarantees safety by pruning motion primitives from the final search that violate constraints or are in collision.
 For state and actuator constraints, many optimization-based planning approaches approximate the true physical constraints of the system with simple convex constraints, e.g., $\Vert \mathbold{{v}}\Vert_\infty \leq v_{max},~\Vert \mathbold{{a}}\Vert_\infty \leq a_{max},$ etc., to reduce computational complexity.
 When polynomials are used to represent the optimal trajectory, imposing a convex hull constraint on the polynomial is one method for enforcing such state constraints \cite{Zhou19:Robust, Tordesillas22:FASTER}.
 However, many of these approximations are made only to simplify the resulting optimization problem and do not accurately reflect the actual physical constraint, which can lead to conservatism.
 STITCHER has the freedom to use a variety of methods to enforce state and actuator constraints.
 For the examples shown in this work, we uniformly sample candidate trajectories in time to check for constraint violations as it was found to be effective and efficient.
 Sampling avoids mistakenly eliminating safe trajectories, and the observed computation time under the current discretization was better than using convex hulls.
 Critically, sampling allows for the inclusion of more complex constraints, such as those that couple multiple axes.
-Examples are

-where $\mathbold{f}$ is the mass-normalized thrust, $\theta$ is the thrust tilt angle, and $\mathbold{\omega}$ is the angular velocity.
-Note that differential flatness can be leveraged to express the angular velocity constraint in terms of derivatives of position. \Cref{fig:coupled_constr} depicts the achievable mass-normalized thrust of a VTOL vehicle given thrust and tilt constraints in \eqref{eq:state_constr}.
-The constraints are nonconvex making it difficult to include in real-time optimization-based planners without some form of relaxation, e.g., as in \cite{Acikmese07:Convex} for a double integrator, which is tight, or a more conservative relaxation.
-Even more direct system constraints which limit the maximum force exerted by individual motors are highly nonconvex functions of the flat variables and their derivatives.
-While the majority of this paper showcases results that enforce constraints \eqref{eq:state_constr}, we include a case study of STITCHER constraining individual thrusters in Section \ref{sec:indiv_motor}.
+Examples of such constraints for a VTOL vehicle are given in \cref{sec:exp_constr}, such as individual motor thrust constraints, tilt angle, and linear and angular velocity magnitude, which couple multiple axes and depend nonlinearly on the desired position trajectory and its derivatives.